KawasakiLucas/my-portfolio-website/README.md

 <h2 align="left">Features</h2>

 - Multilingual Support: The website is available in English, Japanese and Portuguese.
-Users can switch languages dynamically using buttons, with language preferences stored in localStorage for consistency across pages.
+Users can switch languages dynamically using buttons with language preferences stored in localStorage for consistency across pages.

 - Contact Form: Integrated with Flask-Mail for handling form submissions.
 The contact form allows visitors to send messages directly to the specified email address.